Noetherian theories: Noetherianity and chain conditions

 \begin{remark} If $\CC$ is Noetherian, it follows immediately from K\"onig's Lemma that every $C$ in $\CC$ can be written as an irredundant union of finitely many irreducible subsets $C_1, \dotsc, C_n$.
 The decomposition $C=C_1\cup\dotsb \cup C_n$ is \emph{irredundant} if $C_i\not\subset C_j$ for $i\ne j$.
 The irreducible subsets appearing in an irredundant expression of $C$ are unique up to permutation.
 We refer to them as the \emph{irreducible components} of $C$. \end{remark}

 A straightforward application of Lemma \ref{L:ultra_Noether} yields the following result, which justifies our choice of terminology.

 \begin{fact}\textup{(}\cite[Lemma 2.7]{PiSr84}\textup{)}~ If the collection $\CC$ of subsets of $X$ is Noetherian, then so is the family $\CC'$ of finite unions of elements of $\CC$. \end{fact} A topology is \emph{Noetherian} if the family of closed sets is Noetherian.
-If $\CC$ is Noetherian, it follows that $\CC'$ consists of the closed sets of a Noetherian topology $\TC$ on $X$.
+If $\CC$ is Noetherian, it follows that the family $\CC'$ of finite unions of elements of $\CC$ consists of the closed sets of a Noetherian topology $\TC$ on $X$.